arrowtype/blog/posts/2021-04-26--name-sans-v05/index.md

 And thus, I have sought to make a typeface that captures the best energy and spirit of the Subway mosaics, but which is genuinely useful to designers working in digital systems and graphic design.
 I hope that Name Sans may also get used in wayfinding (and certain decisions have been made to enable this), but it is designed first and foremost for the place I encounter typography the most: the Web.

+(Sidenote: if any transit archivists or superfans are reading this and know of specific blueprints or specifications that I might have missed, I’d be super appreciative to learn more or to be proven wrong!
+The [online archives](https://nytm.pastperfectonline.com/) are great, but understandably don’t contain images for every possible item.
+A [2019 exhibit](https://www.nytransitmuseum.org/program/changing-signs-changing-times-a-history-of-wayfinding-in-transit/eakhu-fxuaigwz_/) did include a few wonderful watercolors and pencil sketches, but not as many as I had hoped for.
+I haven’t yet been able to dig further into physical archives due to COVID-19 protocols, but I would very much like to see more!)

 ## Optical Sizing

 To understand Name Sans, it is essential to first have an idea of what **optical sizing** is.

 - [ ] write this

+- [ ] Standard has proportions and letter spacing similar to other common sans-serif fonts, so if you don’t want to mess with optical sizes, you can just use this one

+- [ ] Display calls back to super tight-fitting helvetica, as used ... when?
+It has stricter geometry and more monolinear strokes to look dramatic at large sizes.

+- [ ] Text has more-generous letter spacing, more-compact proportions, and exagerated details in order to optimize rhythm and readability at smaller sizes, while keeping the personality of the family intact.
 ## Geometry, but with nuance

 A striking, obvious trait of the mosaics is that the circular letters get to be *circles.* In type, a circle never really looks like a circle, but I’ve iterated a lot to get as close as possible to a circular basis for letters like `O C G Q o c` – and keep things looking circular, in the context of type.